Topological Stability of Kinetic $k$-Centers: Bounds on topological stability

 We use $\alpha$ to denote the angle at the center point of $b$ (see figure).
+Disk $r_1$ can be the least-growing disk, only if $\alpha$ is as small as possible.
 Larger values of $\alpha$ readily lead to a higher maximum radius for stretching $r_1$.
-Since $G_{R,B}$ is a cycle, the $2k$ disk centers thus form the vertices of a simple polygon and we find that $\alpha \leq \frac{\pi(k-1)}{k}$.
+Since $G_{R,B}$ is a cycle, the $2k$ disk centers thus form the vertices of a simple polygon and we find that the smallest angle in such a polygon is $\alpha \leq \frac{\pi(k-1)}{k}$: the sum of interior angles of a $2k$-gon is $\pi(2k-2)$, hence the smallest angle is never larger than $1/2k$-th of the total angle.
 The boundaries of $b$ and $r_2$ intersect in at least one point; we are interested in the point $i$ that is the furthest away from the center point of $r_1$.
 Let $\beta$ denote the angle at the center of $b$ between rays towards $i$ and the center of $r_2$.
 We know that $\cos(\beta)=d/2$.
 The distance $x$ between $i$ and the center of $r_1$ can be found using the Law of Cosines: $x^2=d^2+1^2-2d\cos(\alpha+\beta)$.
 The diameter of $r_1$ when overlapping its initial area and the intersection between $b$ and $r_2$ is $1+x$.
 If the described configuration occurs only with the smallest angle $\alpha$ at a red disk (instead of at a blue disk as shown here), the red disk can grow to overlap both its intersections and fully cover one of the blue disks adjacent to it.
-This also results in a disk with diameter $1+x$ that allows us to break the cycle.
+This results in a disk with diameter $1+x$ that is sufficient to break the cycle.